French To Arabic Translation Facts

 3) The Arabic language includes over 100 million people across all dialects.

-4) Arabs speak what’s called Modern Standard Arabic or MSA, which is similar to other modern European languages like French and Spanish with some exceptions that exist between their respective cultures.
+4) Arabs speak what’s called Modern Standard Arabic or MSA, similar to other modern European languages like French and Spanish, with some exceptions between their respective cultures.

-5) French is considered an official language in Tunisia while Algeria recognizes both French and Arabic as co-official languages under their constitution, which was amended after independence from France.
+5) French is considered an official language in Tunisia, while Algeria recognizes both French and Arabic as co-official languages under their constitution, amended after independence from France.

 The best translators can speak their source language fluently

 This can also be referred to as being native-level in a language.
-It’s also worth noting that French translation into Latin or Romanian would also be challenging for someone who does not have knowledge of these languages.
+It’s also worth noting that French translation into Latin or Romanian would also be challenging for someone who does not know these languages.

 This is because there are not many resources available on these two languages that are accessible enough for an individual who doesn’t know the vocabulary or grammar of these languages.

-When you’re dealing with a large number of words, translators should allow for time and make sure that the translation is read over before publishing it.
-It’s no use publishing hastily translated content that makes no sense because it’s been done in a rush and your customers are more likely to share those errors than things that make sense.
+When dealing with a large number of words, translators should allow for time and ensure that the translation is read over before publishing it.
+It’s no use publishing hastily translated content that makes no sense because it’s been done in a rush, and your customers are more likely to share those errors than things that make sense.

-When translating between languages there are always linguistic difficulties and differences but when you translate French into Arabic, there are additional issues that arise.
-Unlike English, Arabic does not have a letter for every sound so some letters have to be used in different ways depending on the word they’re being used with.
+When translating between languages, there are always linguistic difficulties and differences, but when you translate French into Arabic, additional issues arise.
+Unlike English, Arabic does not have a letter for every sound, so some letters have to be used differently depending on the word they’re being used with.

-There are also many different dialects which mean that one person might say ma while another says man or the, meaning the same thing can be spelled differently as well as spoken differently.
+There are also many different dialects, which means that one person might say ma while another says man or the, meaning the same thing can be spelled differently and spoken differently.

-Finally, because most people speak less formal Arabic at home and more formal Arabic at work or school (there are only two dialects), people will sometimes use phrases that would sound strange if translated literally without understanding what they mean such as What is this? instead of asking What is this?
-(In this case they don’t want someone else telling them what something is).
+Finally, because most people speak less formal Arabic at home and more formal Arabic at work or school (there are only two dialects), they sometimes use phrases that sound strange if translated literally without understanding what they mean, such as What is this?
+Instead of asking What is this?
+(In this case, they don’t want someone else telling them what something is).

 FAQ’S